aosabook/500lines/functionalDB/functionalDB.markdown

    (drop-entity [storage entity]))
 ```

-And here's our in-memory implementation of the protocol, which uses a map as the store:
+\noindent And here's our in-memory implementation of the protocol, which uses a map as the store:

 ```clojure
 (defrecord InMemory [] Storage